cafeduke/cafeduke.github.io/_posts/spring/2021-05-25-spring-boot-microservices.md

 - Logging
 - Rate Limiting

 Where do we implement all these features?
-The typical solution is an **API Gateway** -- In spring cloud the gateway used is "Spring Cloud Gateway"
+The typical solution is an **API Gateway** -- In spring cloud the gateway used is `Spring Cloud Gateway`

+> Spring Cloud Gateway aims to provide a simple, yet effective way to  route to APIs and provide cross cutting concerns to them such as:  security, monitoring/metrics, and resiliency.

 ## Gateway Service